-Charminar to Chowmahalla Hyderabad City Walking Tour.
+Charminar to Chowmahalla Hyderabad City Walking Tour

 The building has been repaired many times and at present, it looks decently preserved.
 It is said that a secret passage connects Charminar to Golconda fort.
 There is also a small temple on the side of Charminar.

 On one corner of Charminar is Mecca Masjid, probably the biggest and one of the oldest mosques in South India.
 As you enter the mosque you see a long rectangular corridor with a series of graves both male and female.
-One of them covered in the green cloth indicating the grave of a saint.
-The graves belong to the royal family of Asaf Jahi dynasty and anyone around there would tell you which grave belongs to whom.
+One of them is covered in green cloth indicating the grave of a saint.
+The graves belong to the royal family of the Asaf Jahi dynasty and anyone around here would tell you which grave belongs to whom.
 Though there is no way you can verify what they tell you.
 The main structure of the mosque is supposed to have been made from bricks baked from the soil brought from Mecca.
 Hence the mosque gets its name.
 Four bulky minarets stand on the corners of the building.

 Though in the olden days, people would have gone on top of the minarets.
-Rather that was one of the purposes of the minarets around mosques to announce the Namaz times.
+Rather that was one of the purposes of the minarets around mosques was to announce the Namaz times.
 Today with loudspeakers, this purpose no longer exists.
 And because of other risks, climbing on minarets is not allowed.
 Though in Jama Masjid in Delhi, you are allowed to climb the minaret and get a bird’s eye view of the city.
 In the courtyard of the mosque, there is a huge stone cup carved out of a single stone.
 And along with it, there is a large bench in black granite.
 Legend is that if you sit on this bench you would come back to sit on it again.

 There is another funny anecdote that was told to me by a kid who chose to share some Hyderabad stories with us.
 On the back wall of the mosque, on a particular brick, you can see a human face with no nose.
-The stories are that while a man was trying to steal something from the mosque he got struck here with his nose chopped off.
+The stories are that while a man was trying to steal something from the mosque he got stuck here with his nose chopped off.
 Sadly, women are not allowed inside the mosque but they can sneak in from the arches and the side opening.

-Opposite the Mecca Masjid is Unani hospital built in a composite architectural style in pale pink color.
+Opposite the Mecca Masjid is an Unani hospital built in a composite architectural style in pale pink color.
 It is a fairly large building with large domes surrounded by smaller around them.

-The street would lead you to the Chowmahalla Palace, one of the must see places in Hyderabad.
+The street would lead you to the Chowmahalla Palace, one of the must-see places in Hyderabad.
 Though not many people seem to have visited it.
 Like Charminar, this palace also gets its composite name from the four palaces that it houses within its complex.
-Palace complex is divided into two parts northern and southern.
+The palace complex is divided into two parts northern and southern.
 While the former has the four Palaces the latter has the public buildings, a durbar hall called Khilwat, a clock tower, and a council hall.
 Khilwat is flanked by long corridors on both sides that also house a row of small rooms along the periphery.
 And a huge water body with fountains in the middle of the courtyard.

 Furniture & Artifacts

-The Northern part of Chowmahalla has four palaces called Aftab Mahal, Afzal Mahal, Tanhaiat Mahal and Mahtab Mahal.
+The Northern part of Chowmahalla has four palaces called Aftab Mahal, Afzal Mahal, Tahniyat Mahal, and Mahtab Mahal.
 These palaces are arranged not so symmetrically on four sides of a central garden.
 Two of these belonged to the women of the palace.
 Chowmahalla has been recently restored and some Palaces are still under restoration.
 One palace now exhibits the textiles and costumes of the Nizam era.
 The exhibits have been designed and displayed very well but the light plays the spoilsport.
-The exhibits in showcases are completely blinded out by the bright sunlight that falls on the glass.
+The exhibits in showcases are completely blinded by the bright sunlight that falls on the glass.
 All that visitors can see is their own shadow and clicking pictures is simply out of the question.

 The same story repeats at the display of royal vintage cars (that include a restored bright yellow Rolls Royce) and bikes that have been exhibited in the backyard of the palace.

 Everywhere in this palace, chandeliers are worth noticing.
-Most of them are in white crystal or cut glass.
+Most of them are in a white crystal or cut glass.
 But there are interesting ones in green with golden work on them and one with almost colors on it.
 I wish there was a map showing the various parts of the palace.
-Or there was a small booklet explaining the history and stories of the palace and the people who lived here.
+Or there was a small booklet explaining the history and stories of the palace and the people who lived there.